Memory Care in Augusta County, VA

 - Waynesboro Manor

 Summit Square is an assisted living and memory care facility in Waynesboro, VA in Augusta county.
-Summit Square contains 23 secured dementia units.
+Summit Square contains 23 secured memory care units.
 Summit Square can be found at 501 Oak Avenue in the 22980 zip code.
-Services such as individualized meals, dementia-friendly lighting and social gatherings and activities are provided by Summit Square.
+Services such as dementia-friendly dining menus, many entertainment options and social events are provided by Summit Square.

 Frequently Asked Questions About Memory Care Facilities in Augusta County, Virginia